nithyaramakrishnan/data-shield/access.md

 # Managing access
 {: #access}

 You can control access to the {{site.data.keyword.datashield_full}} Enclave Manager.
-This access control is separate from the typical Identity and Access Management (IAM) roles that you use when working with {{site.data.keyword.cloud_notm}}.
+This access control is separate from the typical Identity and Access Management (IAM) roles that you use when you are working with {{site.data.keyword.cloud_notm}}.
 {: shortdesc}